-Phillip Island is surrounded by surf beaches and bays that attract Melbournians and visitors all year round.
+Phillip Island is surrounded by surf beaches and bays that attract Melbourne residents and visitors all year round.
 Located just 90 minutes south of Melbourne, Bunyip Tours operate daily Phillip Island tours (including overnight options) from Base St Kilda every day.
-A Philllip Island Tour will always include a Phillip Island Penguin Parade, something you will never forget witnessing!
+A Philllip Island Tour will always include the famous Phillip Island Penguin Parade, something you will never forget witnessing!

 Moonlit Sanctuary, Koala Conservation Centre, Woolamai